 Since the early developments of Thermo-Calc, large efforts have been made with respect to thermodynamic assessments of individual systems, through a great number of national and international collaboration projects, which has resulted in several comprehensive databases of high quality.
 However, there is a continuous strong demand for this kind of activity.

-The PARROT module is a basic and integrated module in both the Thermo-Calc and DICTRA software.
+The PARROT module is a basic and integrated module in both Thermo-Calc and the Diffusion module (DICTRA).
 The objective of the PARROT module is to provide comprehensive functionality for optimization of thermodynamic and kinetic model parameters from experimental observations of quantities describing a set of equilibrium states or dynamic processes in various multicomponent heterogeneous interaction systems.

 The PARROT module offers the user the possibility to interactively enter and modify phase descriptions, model connections, basic thermodynamic parameters and so on.
-For more information on the PARROT module you may consult the Data Optimization User Guides for Thermo-Calc and the Diffusion module (DICTRA), which can be found in:
+For more information on the PARROT module you can consult the Data Optimization User Guide for Thermo-Calc and the Diffusion module (DICTRA), which can be found in:

 In order for different thermodynamic assessments to be compatible with each other the Scientific Group Thermodata Europe (SGTE) have established a set of reference data for pure elements (i.e. unary systems), which they recommend to be used for all new assessments.
 The SGTE Pure Element Database is provided for free with Thermo-Calc and is referred to as PURE5 inside Thermo-Calc.
 The database can also be downloaded for free by clicking the link on the right of this page.